Josema/Sound.js/README.md

 #### What is  ####

 Sound.js its a simple class in javascript to using audio/sounds on browsers.
-Sound.js requiere a Audio
+Sound.js requiere a Audio tag (HTML5)

 ### Usage ###